lukashinsch/spring-properties-decrypter/README.md

 # spring-properties-decrypter
-Transparently decrypt property values to be used in spring environment
+Transparently decrypt property values to be used in spring environment using [jasypt](http://www.jasypt.org/) library.

 # Howto use